-Check the appropriate box to identify your high school completion requirement for degree-seeking
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-X High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required
+otadomo. Х High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required

-ĺ High school diploma or equivalent is not required C4 Does your institution require or recommend a general college-preparatory program for degree- Require Х Recommend Neither require nor recommend
+C4 Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+Χ Require

+Recommend

+Neither require nor recommend

 C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic

-Units

-Required
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+If you use a different system for

+calculating units, please convert. , , ,

-Recommended
+Required Recommended

 Total academic units

 English 4

 Mathematics 4

 Science 4

-Of these, units that must be lab 4
+Of these, units that must be 4

 Foreign language 2

 Social studies 2

 History 2

 Academic electives 3.5

 Computer Science 1

-1

-Visual/Performing Arts
+Visual/Performing Arts 1

-Other (specify) .5 Health; 1.5 PE; .5 Speech